ffejhog/Lexathon-In-MIPS-Assembly/ReportsandStuff/README.txt

 		50000+ total possible words
-		A grid based input that uses the numberpad for input A fulling working timer that updates every second on the main game space A scoring system that assigns a score based on the word that is correctly guessed A MIDI based sound system that outputs a tone for each correct or incorrect word guess
+		A grid based input that uses the numberpad for input A fulling working timer that updates every second on the main game space A scoring system that assigns a score based on the length of the word that is correctly guessed A MIDI based sound system that outputs a tone for each correct or incorrect word guess A main loop that allows to game to be replayed without the need for its re-assembly

 LIMITATIONS: